Srijana-gits/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
+I used AI tools during this project for brainstorming and testing.
 - What kinds of prompts or questions were most helpful?
+Instead of asking AI to do the whole thing, I think explaining what I was thinking and asking it to verify my logic / breaking it into smaller questions worked better.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.
+It asked to me add features which were unnecessary.

 - How did you evaluate or verify what the AI suggested?
+I asked to generate tests to see if the logic is broken.
+I

 ---